Russlewisbo/markdown-cv/index.md

 <br> Texas-UK Biosciences Research Collaborative, London School of Tropical Health and Hygiene, London, United Kingdom
 - __Antifungal Susceptibility to guide empiric therapy and combination therapy__
 <br> AB Biodisk Antifungal Susceptibility Course, Stockholm, Sweden
-- __Quinolone-Associated MRSA-Significant Papers in Infectious Diseases__
+- __Quinolone-associated MRSA-Significant papers in infectious diseases__
 <br> American College of Clinical Pharmacy Annual Meeting, San Francisco, California
-- __Decisions Concerning the Use of Combination Antifungal Therapy__
+- __Decisions concerning the use of combination antifungal therapy__
 <br> American College of Clinical Pharmacy Annual Meeting, San Francisco, California
 - __Neutrophil subsets and infection-New insights into “adaptable” innate immunity__
 <br> MD.
 Anderson Infectious Diseases Grand Rounds
 - __Management of infection in the immunocompromised host__
 <br> Merck Acute Care Sales Force National Training Symposium Jacksonville, Florida
-- __Combination Antifungal Therapy-Pro vs. Con-__
+- __Combination antifungal therapy-Pro vs. Con-__
 <br> North Carolina Chapter of the American College of Clinical Pharmacy, Durham, North Carolina
-- __New Antifungals, New Treatment Options__
+- __New antifungals, New treatment options__
 <br> Louisiana State University Charity Hospital Infectious Diseases Grand Rounds
-- __New Frontiers in the Treatment of Invasive Fungal Infections-__
+- __New frontiers in the treatment of invasive fungal infections-__
 <br> Making a Difference Pharmacy CE Conference, Carefree, Arizona
-- __New Frontiers in the Treatment of Invasive Fungal Infections-__
+- __New frontiers in the treatment of invasive fungal infections-__
 <br>Alabama Society of Health-System Pharmacists Annual Meeting, San Destin, Florida
-- __New Frontiers in the Treatment of Invasive Fungal Infections-__
+- __New frontiers in the treatment of invasive fungal infections-__
 <br>New Orleans Society of Health System Pharmacists, New Orleans, LA
-- __Do We Routinely Under-Dose Antifungal Therapy?__
+- __Do we routinely under-dose antifungal therapy?__
 <br> National Institute of Allergy and Infectious Diseases Grand Rounds, National Institutes of Health, Bethesda, MD
-- __Toxigenic Moulds in Texas: New Insights into the Pathogenesis of an Opportunistic Pathogen__
+- __Toxigenic moulds in Texas: New insights into the pathogenesis of an opportunistic pathogen__
 <br> The University of Tennessee College of Pharmacy, Memphis, TN

 `2004`<br>

-- __Practical Management of Multidrug Resistant Infections__
+- __Practical management of multidrug resistant infections__
 <br> Session moderator.
 ASHP Annual Meeting, Orlando, Florida
-- __Evidence Surrounding Consensus Recommendations for Monitoring of Serum Vancomycin Levels__
+- __Evidence surrounding consensus recommendations for monitoring of serum vancomycin levels__
 <br> ASHP Annual Meeting, Orlando, Florida
-- __Case Studies in the Selection of Antifungal Therapy__
+- __Case studies in the selection of antifungal therapy__
 <br> Division of Infectious Diseases, Henry Ford Hospital, Detroit, Michigan
-- __Immunology of Effective Antifungal Therapy__
+- __Immunology of effective antifungal therapy__
 <br> Wayne State College of Pharmacy, Detroit, Michigan
-- __Overview of Antifungal Pharmacology, Antifungal Resistance, Combination Antifungal Therapy__
+- __Overview of antifungal pharmacology, antifungal resistance, Combination antifungal therapy__
 <br> AB Biodisk Antifungal Susceptibility Course, Stockholm, Sweden
-- __Pharmacotherapy of Invasive Fungal Infections__
+- __Pharmacotherapy of invasive fungal infections__
 <br>University of Connecticut School of Pharmacy ID Symposium, Storrs, Conneticut
-- __Treatment of Fungal Infection in the ICU Patient__
+- __Treatment of fungal infection in the ICU patient__
 <br> New England Critical Care Pharmacy Symposium.
 Newton, Massachusetts
-- __Newer Antifungal Therapies and Their Role in the Therapy of Invasive Mycoses__
+- __Newer antifungal therapies and their role in the therapy of invasive mycoses__
  <br>Pharmacy Society of Wisconsin Annual Meeting.
 Madison, Wisconsin
-- __New Antibiotics for The Perfect Storm of Infectious Diseases__
+- __New antibiotics for the perfect storm of infectious diseases__
 <br> Texas Society of Health Systems Annual Meeting.
 Houston, Texas

 `2003`<br>